Bombay Cat Breed: Personality & Facts

 Nutrition

-Most cat food brands will show you the proper amount to feed your cat per day based on their weight, age, and activity level.
+Most cat food brands will show you the proper amount to feed your cat daily based on their weight, age, and activity level.
 Cat treats should never make up more than 10% of a cat's daily caloric intake.

-Breeders from the US and Europe have a different approach to creating the perfect Bombay cat.
+Breeders from the US and Europe have different approaches to creating the perfect Bombay cat.
 British breeders paired Burmese cats with black domestic shorthairs to get their Bombays.
-While similar, the British Bombay has green eyes instead of copper or gold.
+While similar, the British Bombay cat has green eyes instead of copper or gold.
 Adopting a Bombay from a registered breeder costs around $600 to $800.
-But it's totally worth it if you want a mini panther prowling your house, playing fetch with you, and cuddling with you every night.
-Find more about Holistapet here
+But it's worth it if you want a mini panther prowling your house, playing fetch, and cuddling with you every night.
+Find more about Holistapet here.

 Read Next: MAINE COON CAT: THE FLUFFY, LARGE & LOVABLE FELINE GUIDE